 In doing so, we are reducing the emissions from our operations, and from the fuels and other energy products we sell to customers.
-Our carbon capture and storage programs in other countries allow Shell group to offset its emissions in the country.
-Most importantly, we are providing more low-carbon energy products and solutions for our customers like charging for electric vehicles (EVs) and electricity from renewable energy.
+Our carbon capture and storage programmes in other countries allow the Shell group to offset its emissions in the country.
+Most importantly, we are providing more lowcarbon energy products and solutions for our customers like charging for EVs and electricity from renewable energy.